raphaelquintao/EyeSaver/README.md

 ### Code
-This old code was my first play with C#.
+This old code was my first play with C#, back in 2018.

 By the way, it's still working pretty well until today.